CENTEGIX | Education

 Competitive School Safety Grant Program Funds Safety Measures

 The 2022 Competitive School Safety Grant Program (CSSGP) funds measures that fulfill the School Safety Task Force’s Recommendations.
-The Michigan Legislature appropriated $10 for these measures.
+The Michigan Legislature appropriated $10 million for these measures.
 The Grants and Community Services Division (GCSD) of the Michigan State Police (MSP) awarded and administered these competitive grants.
 Eligible grantees included public schools, nonpublic schools, school districts, and intermediate school districts.
 These grants fund measures that improve the safety and security of students, staff, and school buildings.
 Specifically, the CSSGP supports purchasing safety and security technology and equipment.
 The program also provides funds for technology upgrades and improvements to existing systems.

 Michigan legislators will continue to prioritize safety and security in schools.
 Governor Gretchen Whitmer proposed increased funding for the 2022-23 fiscal year to $66 million in school safety grants.
 This number equals the total amount of funding for school safety distributed since 2015.
 According to Whitmer, “with this historic proposal and my larger education budget, which includes resources to improve every kid’s in-class experience, build and renovate school facilities, and retain and recruit more teachers, we will invest in every school and every district across Michigan.”
 School districts across the state will be eligible for this increased funding.